blaschitzandres/head-md-future-of-drawing/process/2023-11-02/Devlog.md

 ## 2023-11-02

 Second day of the hub.
 Today was a prototyping and sketching day.
-I am trying novel
+I am trying novel combinnations out as to come up with new ideas.
+Sketching and brainstorming is helping throughout this process.

 ## 2023-11-01